vanjac/gbamp/README.md

 The screen is normally blanked to save power.
 Hold Start to show the elapsed time.

+While holding Start:
+- Press A to pause/play
-While holding Start, press B to stop the audio and exit to the main menu of your flash cart (Visoly, EZ-FLASH, or Super Card).
+- Press B to stop and exit to the main menu of your flash cart (Visoly, EZ-FLASH, or Super Card).
 This also happens automatically when the song is complete.